billfitzgerald/infosec-primer/testing_scenarios.md

 ### E11.3.1 Browser-Based Tests That Remain Relevant for Mobile Apps

-Mobile applications differ from browser-based apps in that they implement their own interfaces to the network and and their own functionality to process inputs and information.
-(Browser-based apps rely on the browser to implement the network interfaces and mechanisms such as cookie handling).
+Mobile applications differ from browser-based apps in that they implement their own interfaces to the network and their own functionality to process inputs and information.
+(Browser-based apps rely on the browser to implement the network interfaces and mechanisms such as cookie handling.)
 Nonetheless, many of the practices that are important for securing applications and the information they hold are the same or similar to those employed by browser-based applications.

-The following table summarizes which of the tests from the preceding sections are applicable to mobile applications testing:
+The following table summarizes which of the tests from the preceding sections are applicable to mobile application testing:

 <table>
 <tbody>